At Hays Cauley, P.C. We are here to help you overcome problems related to credit reporting, identity theft, and debt.

 Incorrectly Reported as Deceased on Your Credit Report?
 Here’s What You Need to Know

 Mistakes on credit reports are not uncommon, but few errors are as alarming or damaging as being incorrectly reported as deceased.
 This type of error can wreak havoc on your financial life, making it nearly impossible to secure credit, loans, or even employment.
 If you find yourself in this situation, it’s essential to understand your rights and the steps you can take to correct the mistake.
-At HAYS CAULEY, P.C., we are here to help individuals in South Carolina who have been wrongfully reported as deceased on their credit reports.
+At Hays Cauley, P.C., we are here to help individuals in South Carolina who have been wrongfully reported as deceased on their credit reports.

 The Impact of Being Reported as Deceased